+Research on extending the static input-output (IO) model to a dynamic or full macroeconomic model looks back to a history of about 50 years.
 The development of the first fully formulated macroeconomic IO model is closely linked to the name of Richard Stone, who in parallel worked on the extension and further development of national accounts in the direction of social accounts in a matrix representation (the 'SAM').
 From about 1960 on the first publications outlining a research strategy based on input-output modelling that later should be known as the 'Cambridge Growth Project' appeared (Stone and Croft-Murray, 1959, Stone, 1960 and Cambridge DAE, 1962).
 Another pioneer in extending the input-output core to a full multisectoral macroeconomic model was Johansen (1960).
 Two important features of these models were the endogenization of parts of final demand (usually exogenous in the static IO model) and the modelling of demand components depending on (relative) prices.
 The Johansen as well as the Stone model can be seen as important first steps of the CGE models developed later by Scarf, Shoven and Whalley (Scarf and Shoven, 1984; Shoven and Whalley, 1984).

 Later on the research group working on the Cambridge Growth Project developed a fully fledged macroeconomic multisectoral model of the UK economy (Barker, 1976; Barker and Peterson (1987)).
 At the same time another model project started in the US with the development of a macroeconomic closed IO model known as INFORUM (Inter-industry Forecasting and Modelling at the University of Maryland) first described in Almon et.al.
 (1974).
 The INFORUM project expanded to the scope of an international model by linking similar national models via bilateral trade matrices (Almon, 1991 and Nyhus, 1991).
 Both the UK model MDM as well as the INFORUM models incorporate econometric specifications that take into account economic theory but cannot be directly derived from utility maximization or cost minimization behaviour.
-The models are dynamic due to the econometric specification, but not dynamic in the sense of dynamic optimization with a given rule of expectation formation.

 The development of large CGE models based on an IO core model mostly took place in parallel during the 1970es and the 1980es and arrived at models directly linked to the SAM structure of national accounts.
 For international trade the CGE models apply the Armington assumption that the same commodity from different origins represents different commodities that are non-perfect substitutes with substitution elasticities from a CES function (Armington, 1969; Reinert and Roland-Holst, 1992).
-In the literature on international one finds specific CGE models for the analysis of international trade (typical examples are Bergstrand and Baier, 2000; Baldwin and Robert-Nicoud, 2007) that also include different specifications of trade, especially the differentiation between trade in final and intermediate goods, which is available in the IO data base.
+In the literature on international trade one finds specific CGE models for the analysis of international trade (typical examples are Bergstrand and Baier, 2000; Baldwin and Robert-Nicoud, 2007) that also include different specifications of trade, especially the differentiation between trade in final and intermediate goods.
 In the standard applied CGE model (Lofgren, et.al., 2002; Hertel and Tsigas, 1997) this differentiation between final and intermediate goods trade is usually incorporated in the database (like in GTAP), but has no explicit correspondence in modelling.
 Instead the CES function approach based on Armington (1969) is applied to both types of international trade.
 From about 1990 on issues of environmental policy pushed the development of CGE models like the GREEN model of OECD (Burniaux, et.al., 1992; Lee, et.al., 1994).
-The situation in Europe during the decade after 1990 was characterized by the parallel development and application of the CGE model GEM-E3 (Conrad and Schmidt,

-1998) and the EIO model E3ME (Barker, 1999, Barker, et.al., 1999).
+The situation in Europe during the decade after 1990 was characterized by the parallel development and application of the CGE model GEM-E3 (Conrad and Schmidt, 1998) and the EIO model E3ME (Barker, 1999, Barker, et.al., 1999).
 Both models integrated energy and emissions in the economic model (E3) and have been used for evaluation of energy tax policies and emission trading at the EU level in standardized simulations (for comparison of results see: Barker, 1999).